Skip to main content Skip to main navigation

 Maybe you’ve spotted a gap in the market or a new way to innovate.
 The problem is, you’ve got your hands full with the day-to-day work you already do.
 By yourself, you have limited resources, which means there’s little room to grow.
 But with someone else handling those business-as-usual tasks, you’re freed up to help take your business to new heights.

-If you do take someone on, make sure you give them a specific role with clear objectives.
-That way, they’ll be better placed to deliver on expectations, allowing you to focus on where your business is going and how it’s going to get there.
-It looks like there are exciting times ahead!
+If you do take additional employees on, make sure you give them a specific role with clear objectives.
+That way, they'll be better placed to deliver on expectations, allowing you to focus on where your business is going and how it's going to get there.
+But before you do anything, check out our cost of hiring article and put together a hiring budget.

 Read more